 While you are welcome to travel with any oxygen delivery system that meets the Amtrak train travel rules, as long as you have a medical need, using a lightweight portable oxygen machine certainly makes it easier.

 Lightweight portable oxygen concentrators, like those from Inogen, offer a compact solution for oxygen therapy.
-Easy to use both at home and on the go, any Inogen One model can help improve your freedom, mobility and independence by allowing you get the oxygen you need anytime, anywhere.
-If you need oxygen therapy, an Inogen portable oxygen concentrator is the ideal solution.
+Easy to use both at home and on the go, any Inogen One model provides travel portability for a patient’s active lifestyle.
+If you need oxygen therapy, an Inogen portable oxygen concentrator may be an ideal solution.
 Contact us to find out how Inogen One portable oxygen concentrators can provide the supplemental oxygen you need for your on-the-go lifestyle.